 If your indoor plant is looking gloomy and sad, then check out these Signs of Unhappy Houseplants and follow the measures suggested here!

-If your indoor plants are not thriving and looking dull–it’s good to know the Signs of Unhappy Houseplants to know whether they’re unhealthy or not.
+If your favorite indoor plants are not thriving and looking dull—it’s good to know the Symptoms and Signs of Unhappy Houseplants to see whether they’re unhealthy or not.

 Signs of an Unhappy Houseplant

 If you notice more leaves on your flowering houseplant than its flowers, it indicates excessive nitrogen or lack of sunlight.
 To avoid this, provide more light and feed with reduced nitrogen fertilizer.
 Make a fertilizing schedule and follow it!